Lescol Side Effects

 Generic Name: fluvastatin

-Note: This document contains side effect information about fluvastatin.
-Some of the dosage forms listed on this page may not apply to the brand name Lescol.
+Note: This page contains side effects data for the generic drug fluvastatin.
+It is possible that some of the dosage forms included below may not apply to the brand name Lescol.

 For the Consumer

 Applies to fluvastatin: oral capsule, oral tablet extended release